 The JR Act applies to covered procurements, as defined in Section 5 of the Act and paragraph 6.9 of the CPRs.

-Where a complaint is made in writing, the PBO will assess if the complaint has been made under section 5 and 18 of the JR Act.
+Where a complaint is made in writing, the PBO will assess whether the complaint meets the requirements of the JR Act, including whether it relates to a covered procurement, identifies an actual or proposed breach of the CPRs, and demonstrates that the complainant’s interests are affected.
 If the complaint is a valid complaint under the JR Act, it must be handled in accordance with the guidance in Resource Management Guide 422.

 The PBO is required to formally investigate complaints made in accordance with the JR Act, and to suspend procurements during the investigation of a complaint, unless a public interest certificate is in place.